justin-zimmermann/ctrnf-ig-rankings/README.md

 # ctrnf-ig-rankings

-in order to run this script you need Python 3.0 or higher.
+in order to run this script you need a Python 3 installation.

 You also need the library "requests" (type:
 ```shell